[NEW: PMP LIVE LESSONS - Guaranteed Pass or Your Money Back" (Link)]

 - No Change Requests are created in any process/process area (out of 47) under “Initiating Process Group”, “Planning Process Group” or “Closing Process Group” (barring an exception).

 - All Control Processes (all of them), e.g., Control Scope, Control Schedule, Control Costs, Control Risks, will generate “Change Requests”.
-Most of the Executing process groups will also have change requests as outputs.
+Most of the Executing processes will also have change requests as outputs.

 - All these “Change Requests” will be fed to “Perform Integrated Change Control” process to have “Approved Change Requests” as outputs.